ubuntu-core/snappy-jenkins/README.md

 ## Provision

 There are provision scripts for creating the CI environment locally and in the cloud.
+These scripts use docker-machine and docker-compose, so you need to have them installed, see [https://docs.docker.com/machine/install-machine/](here) and [https://docs.docker.com/compose/install/](here).
+Once the provision is finished you can use the common commands of machine and compose, for instance, to list the machines:

+    docker-machine ls

+To point your docker client to the engine in a local provisioned server:

+    eval $(docker-machine env snappy-jenkins-local)

+The same for the cloud environment:

+    eval $(docker-machine env snappy-jenkins-remote)

+Once that's done you can use your local docker client as if you were in the remote machine, try `docker info`, `docker images`, `docker ps` and the like.

+With the client configured to connect to the remote host you can also use compose:

+    docker-compose -f ./config/compose/cluster.yml down
+    docker-compose -f ./config/compose/cluster.yml pull
+    docker-compose -f ./config/compose/cluster.yml up -d

+More on [https://docs.docker.com/machine/](docker-machine) and [https://docs.docker.com/compose/](docker-compose) at their respective project pages.

 ### Local Provision

+We have verified the installation and configured the provision script for using the docker-machine kvm driver, it can be installed following the instructions at [https://github.com/dhiltgen/docker-machine-kvm](the project page).

 You can setup the enviroment locally by executing this command:

-    $ ./bin/local-provision <cloud_credentials_path>
+    $ ./bin/local-provision

 This command creates three kinds of containers: